-There are many electronic power devices made of silicon carbide, and the most popular one is the inverter for electric vehicles.
+The silicon carbide applications are covering a wide range, and the most popular one is the inverter for electric vehicles.
 What is an inverter?
 The inverter is an device, which changes the direct current into the alternating current.

 Electric cars are powered by batteries.
 The current, which is generated by the battery directly connected to the resistor, is direct current.
 Then, it comes to electronic power devices.